 - Remain in the pose for as long as comfortable.

 - Stretches and strengthens your back, hip, groin, thighs, knees, calves and ankles

 - Relieves leg pain caused by incorrect posture and insufficient stretching of leg muscles

-- Pushes back on the intestine and stomach and corrects the position of all the internal organs
+- Pushes back on the intestine and

 - Cures constipation, acidity and all digestive problems